 The local newspaper often reported stories about HMS Woolston.
 In May 1943 the town and her adopted ship exchanged plaques and six of Woolston's crew were honoured guests of the town in November 1943:

 "Two petty officers and four ratings from the crew of Congleton's adopted destroyer, HMS Woolston, were given a right good time when paying a four-days visit to their patron town last week.

 Arriving on Wednesday they lunched at their respective billets, were entertained at the Union Jack Canteen, and were later guests of honour at a tea and dance arranged at the Masonic Hall, Mill Street, by employees of Marsuma Ltd.

 Much of Thursday was spent in visiting and seeing textile operatives at work in various local mills.
 While at the Roldane Mill they stayed for lunch in the works canteen, and later saw the manufacture of cigars at Marsuma Ltd., the Meadows.
 In the evening the Mayor, Alderman F. Dale, the Chairman of the Woolston Comforts Fund Committee, officially entertained "our guests" in the Town Hall."

 Petty Officer Bill Neville met and later married the daughter of Alderman Frank Dale, the Landlord of the Lord Nelson Inn, where he stayed on a visit to the town.
+Bill Neville acquired the silver canteen from the wardroom of HMS Woolton (with the consent of the CO) before she was scrapped and it now belongs to his daughter who lives in Canada.
 And Jack Stubbs (on right), a renowned amateur prize fighter in the North West who was born in Congleton and enlisted in the Royal Navy in 1941, was posted to HMS Woolston in 1944.

 3 September 1943